 4. Copy-cat Business Models

 That being said, you don’t have to reinvent the wheel.
-A way to strike a balance is to localize foreign business models and design keeping Pakistan’s consumer behavior in mind.
+A way to strike a balance is to localize foreign business models and design while keeping Pakistan’s consumer behavior in mind.

 5. Past Solutions in the Same Space Have Failed